Installation

 ghcr.io/serversideup/php:8.3-fpm-nginx

-8.1.16 running FPM + Apache on Alpine from DockerHub
+PHP 8.1.16, running FPM + Apache on Alpine from DockerHub, locked into our v3.0.0 GitHub Release

 serversideup/php:beta-8